-For heinous offences, no time limit has been prescribed specifically by Section 468 of Cr.P.C. for completion of investigation but one can always approach the Supreme Court for unreasonable delay under Article 21 that is Right to Freedom as provided by the Indian Constitution.
+For heinous offences, no time limit has been prescribed specifically by Section 468 of Cr.P.C. for the completion of the investigation but one can always approach the Supreme Court for unreasonable delay under Article 21 which is the Right to Freedom as provided by the Indian Constitution.

 Search and Production of Documents

-If the Police believes that some search has to be made during investigation, he is authorized to do so for cognizable offence.
-He can also issue or order a person to produce any documents that are relevant for the case.
+If the Police believes that some search has to be made during the investigation, he is authorized to do so for cognizable offence.
+He can also issue or order a person to produce any documents that are relevant to the case.

 - Intention to arrest under authority;

 - Arrested person understands why he is arrested and knows his rights.